Big Data Analytics

 With businesses eagerly pursuing big data analytics, it only stands to reason that they’d look for the methods and strategies that will best help them get the most out of it.
 There are many ways to perform analytics, and each will change depending on the type of business and what insights organizations want to gain.
 With this variety, big data has clearly grown in popularity, with a recent survey from Gartner showing that 75 percent of companies are either currently investing in big data initiatives or plan to do so within the next two years.
 Even so, many companies have found utilizing their big data to be a difficult and at times arduous process.
 The traditional analytical approaches have trouble managing the vast volumes of data businesses can now collect, and as a consequence, the results aren’t always the most accurate.
 That’s not to mention how long it takes to get those results in some instances.
 To combat these issues, many organizations are turning to big data machine learning techniques, with promising outcomes hinting at their potential.

 Machine learning isn’t exactly a new idea.
 The concept has been discussed and experimented with for decades, but only once big data truly took off did machine learning gain newfound attention.
 Many people tend to think of machine learning as artificial intelligence, but that would be an inaccurate description.
 The focus of machine learning tends toward the development of algorithms in order to process large amounts of data in real-time.
-The aim is to use machine learning to make predictions based upon trends and properties that have already been identified.
+The aim is to use machine learning to make predictions based on trends and properties that have already been identified.
 Machine learning algorithms create these predictive models at a blistering pace, and they do it without explicit programming telling them to do so.